geoserver/docker/README.md

 This image populates GeoServer with demo data by default.
 For production scenarios this is typically not desired.
 The environment variable `SKIP_DEMO_DATA` can be set to `true` to create an empty GeoServer.

+### How to issue a redirect from the root ("/") to GeoServer web interface ("/geoserver/web")?

+By default, the ROOT webapp is not available which makes requests to the root endpoint "/" return a 404 error.
+The environment variable `ROOT_WEBAPP_REDIRECT` can be set to `true` to issue a permanent redirect to the web interface.

 ### How to download and install additional extensions on startup?

 The ``startup.sh`` script allows some customization on startup: